Soy Como Quiero Ser

-Soy Como Quiero Ser is the fifth studio album recorded by Mexican singer Luis Miguel and his first album to be released by WEA Latina on July 15, 1987 (see 1987 in music).
-The album was subtitled "Luis Miguel '87: Soy Como Quiero Ser".
-The singers Laura Branigan and Rocío Banquells appear on two of the album's tracks.
-The majority of the songs included are covers from the 1960s, 1970s and 1980s.
-In 1988, Soy Como Quiero Ser received a nomination for a Grammy Award for Best Latin Pop Album in the 30th Annual Grammy Awards, losing to Un Hombre Solo by Julio Iglesias.
+Soy Como Quiero Ser is the fifth studio album by Mexican singer Luis Miguel, released on July 15, 1987, by WEA Latina.
+It was his first release with WEA.
+The album was subtitled Luis Miguel '87: Soy Como Quiero Ser.
+Singers Laura Branigan and Rocío Banquells appear on two of the album's tracks as backing vocals.
+The majority of the songs included are Spanish-language adaptations of popular songs from the 1960s, 1970s and 1980s.

+In 1988, it received a nomination for Best Latin Pop Performance at the 30th Grammy Awards, becoming Luis Miguel's second Grammy nomination.

 Track listing

 Portuguese version

 A Portuguese version was released in 1988 and is referred to as Luis Miguel '88 instead of '87.
 It was released as a vinyl LP and on Cassette only.